 There are also lots of natural brands such as Ecover or The Honest Company that make household cleaning products that won’t harm your health, or the planet.

 5. Noxious Vapours

-Nasty chemical fumes and vapours from cleaning products, grease, and smoke are released into the air when you cook food in an oven.
+Nasty chemical fumes and vapours constitute other health hazards in your kitchen.
+They come from cleaning products, grease, and smoke are released into the air when you cook food in an oven.
 If you have one, always turn your extractor hood on when cooking.
 If you don’t, open windows to let in the fresh air and dilute the released fumes.